Deah McReynolds

 Artistic Director

-Conductor, Stele & Voci de Lumina
+Director, Stele & Voci de Lumina

 dmcreynolds@luminayouthchoirs.net

-Mrs. McReynolds is also adjunct Artist Faculty at The University of Tampa, currently teaching Studio Voice and University Treble Chorus.
+She is also an adjunct Artist Faculty member at The University of Tampa, teaching Studio Voice, and recently conducted the University Treble Chorus.
 Deah has had the pleasure of singing with celebrated Broadway performers Kristin Chenoweth, Susan Egan, Allie Mauzey, and Kyle Dean Massey.
-She was a featured soloist with The Florida Orchestra in performances of Video Games RePlay and performed as a soloist twice for The Orchestra Sings educational outreach concerts, also with the Florida Orchestra.
-She is an active member of The Master Chorale of Tampa Bay and has enjoyed singing as a soloist and with various ensembles throughout the Tampa Bay area for more than 30 years.
+She was a featured soloist with The Florida Orchestra, performing in "Video Games RePlay" and twice in their educational outreach concerts, "The Orchestra Sings."
+As a long-time member of The Master Chorale of Tampa Bay, she has enjoyed singing as a soloist and with various ensembles throughout the Tampa Bay area for over 30 years.

 Kyla Knauer